Tilitronic/powerJournaling/README.md

 2. **Daily Execution:** The bundled script is copied to your Obsidian vault and runs automatically each day when you open your daily note

-3. **Form Generation:** The script builds a markdown file as an interactive form using invisible HTML tags (<span>) to capture:
+3. **Form Generation:** The script builds a markdown file as an interactive form using invisible HTML tags (<span>) to capture

-   - Text inputs
+   - text inputs
-   - Number inputs
+   - number inputs
-   - Checkbox inputs
+   - checkbox inputs

-     **Important:** Do not modify these HTML tags manually, as it will cause errors in data collection.
+     **Important.** Do not modify these HTML tags manually, as it will cause errors in data collection.

-4. **Data Collection:** When creating a new note, the script:
+4. **Data Collection.** When creating a new note, the script:

-   - Collects data from the previous day's note
+   - collects data from the previous day's note,
-   - Saves it to a local database using [lowdb](https://github.com/typicode/lowdb)
+   - saves it to a local database using [lowdb](https://github.com/typicode/lowdb),
-   - Uses the collected data to display statistics and trends in the new note
+   - uses the collected data to display statistics and trends in the new note.

 5. **Progressive Tracking:** Over time, you build a rich dataset that powers insights about your wellbeing patterns and progress